Ledger Promo Code 2026: Up to $20 in Bitcoin

 Ledger customer reviews and reputation

 Ledger has a solid reputation in the global crypto community despite some controversies.
-The unanimously recognised positives: the hardware and software robustness of the devices, compatibility with the largest number of cryptocurrencies on the market, the mature and functional Ledger Live interface, quality technical support and long-term device reliability (original Nano S devices from 2016 still work perfectly).
-The watch-outs: the 2020 customer-data leak (personal data exposed, several customers victims of phishing and scams afterwards) and the 2023 Ledger Recover controversy.
-On a purely hardware and cryptographic-security level, no asset has ever been compromised via a flaw in the Ledger device itself.
-A Ledger referral code lets you get crypto rewards when buying models from the official site.
+The unanimously recognised positives: the hardware and software robustness of the devices, very broad coin compatibility, the mature Ledger Wallet interface, quality technical support and long-term reliability (original Nano S devices from 2016 still work).
+The watch-outs: the 2020 customer-data leak (emails and addresses exposed, phishing waves followed) and the 2023 Ledger Recover controversy.
+On a purely hardware and cryptographic level, no asset has ever been compromised via a flaw in the Ledger device itself.
+The Ledger referral program (our link with code 2QH17AVC4QQSQ) pays up to $20 in Bitcoin to each side: $5 for a Nano S Plus or Nano X, $10 for a Nano Gen5, $20 for a Flex or Stax — full-price purchases on the official site only, reward claimable after 30 days.
 For a mobile-first self-custody wallet, also compare Zengo.

 Frequently asked questions